 Pack a Picnic

-Well, not literally a picnic but a “stash” of food from home, so you don’t have to buy expensive food on board.
-You’ll save a fortune if you stock up on treats at the supermarket!
+Well, not literally a picnic but a “stash” of food from home, so you do not have to buy expensive food on board.
+You will save a fortune if you stock up on treats at the supermarket!

 Avoid Buying Advanced Tickets on Shorter Journeys within Mainland Europe

 When train traveling in Europe, expect short journeys to be pricier than long ones; still, there is the benefit of not having to book in advance which does add to the flexibility of your trip and the thriftiness of it.
 When you are traveling in mainland Europe you can buy a ticket at the station before boarding the train.

 Save-A-Train is the best way to book fantastic destinations at cheap rates and enjoy your train traveling in Europe with a piece of mind.

 Do you want to embed our blog post onto your site, then click here: http://embed.ly/code?url=https://www.saveatrain.com/blog/tips-train-traveling-europe/ – (Scroll down to see the Embed Code)